EmilyZetzer/starter-academic/content/authors/admin/_index.md

 # Link to a PDF of your resume/CV.
 # To use: copy your resume to `static/media/resume.pdf`, enable `ai` icons in `params.toml`,
 # and uncomment the lines below.
-# - icon: cv
+- icon: cv
-#   icon_pack: ai
+icon_pack: ai
-#   link: media/resume.pdf
+link: uploads/EEZ CV 05.2021.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "eez@case.edu"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I'm a Clinical Research Associate (CRA) at IMARC Research and a MS student in the Biostatistics Program at Case Western Researve University.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+The most important question of my career has been “why?”.
+Whether questioning current processes, seeking to better understand methods, or exploring wholly new concepts, it all begins with my desire to know more.
+As a result, my academic and professional career has grown into an interconnected network of theoretical and practical research, fused together by clinical experience.
+Due to my specific academic and professional experiences, I have a well-rounded understanding of the clinical trials life-cycle and statistical analysis.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/EEZ CV 05.2021.pdf" "newtab" >}}CV{{< /staticref >}}.